 After you are done cutting your sweet potato, dice your onions in a similar size as the sweet potato.
 Transfer onions to a separate bowl and keep aside until needed.

 Step 2: Prepare Brussel Sprouts and Sausage

 Quickly wash Brussels sprouts in a colander and cut off stems.
 Discard stems, and then quarter the Brussels sprouts.
 Transfer to a third separate bowl and season with salt and pepper, 2 teaspoons of avocado oil, and mix with hands to evenly spread the seasoning.

-Slice the sausages in circles and add these to the same sheet pan like the one you will use to cook the Brussels sprouts.
-Keep the sausage and the Brussel sprouts separated but evenly distributed.
+Slice the sausages in circles and add these to the same sheet pan as the one you will use to cook the Brussels sprouts.
+Keep the sausage and the Brussels sprouts separated but evenly distributed.

 Step 3: Season Sweet Potatoes